 - Pressure Sensors

-- Electric Motors – Use a Motor Starter to control the Compressor
+- Fixed Speed – Use a Motor Starter to control the Compressor

-- Non-Electric Motors – Use a Power or Signal Relay to control the Compressor
+- Variable Speed – Use a Variable Speed Drive (VFD) to control the Compressor

-Compressor Control Panels have to give an Operator the ability to turn the power on and off, control the process, and monitor the process and status of all alarms as needed.
+A Compressor Control Panel has to give an Operator the ability to turn the power on and off, control the process, and monitor the process and status of all alarms as needed.

 - Main Power Disconnect